 Terrorist financing means the provision or collection of funds, directly or indirectly, to commit a terrorist offence.
-Financing or attempting to finance a terrorist group is punishable.
+Financing or attempting to finance a terrorist group or an individual terrorist is punishable.

-The Financial Intelligence Unit of the National Bureau of Investigation is tasked with combating terrorist financing.
+The Financial Intelligence Unit of the National Bureau of Investigation is tasked with combating terrorist financing, and it serves as the national contact point for international cooperation between the FIUs.
 Terrorist financing is investigated and analysed by the Unit’s Terrorist Financing and Freezing of Funds Team.
 The Team’s work is based on information received from obliged entities and other authorities as well as on the findings of its own analysis work.

 In recent years, new forms of money remittance have become more common.
 People who send money to conflict zones are constantly looking for new efficient and anonymous forms and services of money remittance.